Ione Motorcycle Accident Attorney

 - Lower Extremity Injuries: In a car versus motorcycle accident, injuries to the feet, knees, and hips are common.
-These may be suffered at the time of the traffic collision or particularly afterward when a motorcyclist is thrown from the bike.
-Damage to the muscles, bone fractures and other trauma may occur in which generally require immediate medical treatment to recover from.
+These may be suffered during a traffic collision or when a motorcyclist is thrown from the bike.
+Damage to the muscles, bone fractures and other trauma may occur, which generally require immediate medical treatment to recover from.

-- Road Rash: While not as severe as other types of motorcycle accident injuries, road rash may require extensive treatment.
-This type of injury may occur when a motorcyclist is propelled from a bike, and their skin is scraped from contact with the road, leaving lacerations and potential nerve damage at surface level.
+- Road Rash: While not as severe as other motorcycle accident injuries, road rash may require extensive treatment.
+This type of injury may occur when a motorcyclist is propelled from a bike and their skin is scraped from contact with the road, leaving lacerations and potential nerve damage at the surface level.
 Infection is common from road rash and may require immediate medical care and antibiotics.

-- Spinal Cord Injuries (SCI): Trauma to the spinal cord may result in significant, life-changing consequences.
+- Spinal Cord Injuries (SCI): Trauma to the spinal cord may have significant, life-changing consequences.
 A motorcyclist may suffer chronic pain to the neck or back, complete or incomplete paralysis, or even wrongful death, depending on where the trauma has occurred.
-A motorcyclist’s spine has little protection in a crash, making a spinal cord injury all too common.
+A motorcyclist's spine has little protection in a crash, making a spinal cord injury too common.

-- Upper Extremity Injuries: When a biker is ejected off a motorcycle, their shoulders and arms may absorb the impact.
+- Upper Extremity Injuries: When bikers are ejected off a motorcycle, their shoulders and arms may absorb the impact.
 In a crash, a motorcyclist may attempt to land on their arms to brace for impact.
-This may result in nerve damage, bone fractures, and other injuries to the hands and arms that may require extensive treatment and rehabilitation.
+This may result in nerve damage, bone fractures, and other hand and arm injuries that may require extensive treatment and rehabilitation.

-If you have been involved in an accident as a motorcyclist and suffered catastrophic injuries as a result, your best course of action is to consult with an experienced motorcycle accident injury attorney in Ione as soon as possible.Motorcycle Accidents and Liability Insurance in California
+If you have been involved in an accident as a motorcyclist and suffered catastrophic injuries, your best course of action is to consult with an experienced motorcycle accident injury attorney in Ione as soon as possible.Motorcycle Accidents and Liability Insurance in California

-California is an at-fault state for motor vehicle accidents, meaning auto insurance companies are required to pay for damages caused by their insured.
+California is an at-fault state for motor vehicle accidents, meaning auto insurance companies must pay for damages caused by their insured.
 Every driver on the road must have liability insurance.
-The minimum requirements in California, as outlined by the Department of Motor Vehicles (DMV), includes:
+The minimum requirements in California, as outlined by the Department of Motor Vehicles (DMV), include the following:

 - $15,000 for bodily injury per party